 As house sitters we’re often keen to demonstrate our love of animals as soon as we arrive at an assignment.
 We want to put the home owners at ease by showing an instant bond with the pets we’ll be caring for in their absence.

-But, are we sometimes over zealous during this first meeting?
+But, are we sometimes over zealous during this first dog meeting?

-We asked Gregg Flowers, a Florida-based dog trainer about the best and most effective way to meet a new dog for the first time in their own home.
+We asked Gregg Flowers, a Florida-based dog trainer about the best and most effective way to greet a dog for the first time in their own home.